ePages-de/epages-devportal/_posts/2019/2019-03-04-social-media-week-on-stage.md

 * When Google cars drove through our streets and took pictures, we were scared what they would do with these data.
 * We do have an Amazon Alexa, but its plug is pulled out, and only connected when we wanna know about the weather forecast.

-But a fear actutally doesn't really exist.
+But a fear actually doesn't really exist.
 We are very innovative, and pioneers in many technical areas, such as autonomous driving or artificial intelligence.
 But we don't do anything with it.